Classic Caesar Salad

 Caesar salad with croutons and croutons in a white bowl.

-• Always make sure to toss your salad with the dressing just before serving to ensure maximum freshness and crunchiness.
+3. Toss the salad (romaine, Parmesan cheese, and croutons) with the dressing immediately prior to serving to ensure maximum freshness and crunchiness.

 A bowl of caesar salad with croutons and dressing.